jmkryzanski/WebScraper/README.md

 # WebScraper
+<h4>Clone Repository</h4>
+navigate to a directory in terminal and type <b>git clone https://github.com/ChenYang-Lin/WebScraper.git</b>

 <h4>After Cloning Repository</h4>
-At the root directory in terminal.
+navigate to the root directory.
+For example <b>cd WebScraper</b>
 <br>
-run <b>npm i</b> command to install all node modules used in this project.
+then run <b>npm i</b> command to install all node modules used in this project.
 <br>
 then run <b>npm start</b> to start server.
 The website will be up and running on localhost port 3000.
 So go to <b>http://localhost:3000/</b> to see results.
 <br>